Mary Davis (activist): Special Olympics

 In 1985, Davis worked as Events Director when the 1985 Special Olympics European Games were hosted in Dublin, Ireland.
 By 1989, she was appointed National Director of Special Olympics Ireland.
-She served as member of the SO International Sports Rules Committee (1986–1989), chairperson, SO European Development Committee (1982–1986) and chairperson, SO International Advisory Council (1993–1997).
+She was a member of the SO International Sports Rules Committee (1986–1989), chairperson, SO European Development Committee (1982–1986) and chairperson, SO International Advisory Council (1993–1997).
 She was one of the main driving forces behind Ireland's bid to host the 2003 Special Olympics World Summer Games and her track record on national and international bodies was a major factor in bringing the Games to Ireland.

 In May 2016, she was named chief executive officer.
 She is the first CEO from outside the U.S. in the organization's nearly 50-year history.

 2003 World Summer Games

-Davis served as CEO of the 2003 Special Olympics World Summer Games Organising Committee.
+Davis was CEO of the 2003 Special Olympics World Summer Games Organising Committee.
 This was the first time in 35 years that the World Summer Games were ever held outside of North America.
 The event involved participation by 165 countries, 32,000 volunteers and 10,000 athletes and coaches.

 Global and European Leader

 Davis was named acting CEO of Special Olympics International in October 2015 and then appointed full-time, permanent CEO in May 2016.
-Prior to this role, she served as Regional President and managing director of Special Olympics Europe/Eurasia (SOEE), responsible for overseeing the growth and development of Special Olympics across 58 countries.
+Prior to this role, she was Regional President and managing director of Special Olympics Europe/Eurasia (SOEE), responsible for overseeing the growth and development of Special Olympics across 58 countries.
 The primary purpose for SOEE is to empower and enable these national programmes to make sports training and competitions opportunities available for people with intellectual disabilities as well as change attitudes, foster community building, provide healthcare and influence policy.
 In 2009, Davis secured €6 million in funding from the European Parliament.
 A further €447,000 was secured for SOEE's Youth Unified Sports programme.